mikolmogorov/Ragout/doc/USAGE.md

 Useful scripts
 --------------

-Scripts are located in "bin" directory
+Scripts are located in "scripts" directory

 **verify-order.py:**